 He says his love for Italy initially stemmed from his ardour for studying languages — he taught Spanish for a number of years at college earlier than working in administration.

 In Nardò, he loves the small-town vibe and enjoys experiencing cultural clashes as he adapts to native methods of life.
-He now spends his days in Italy visiting close by villages, sipping espresso within the morning on the many bars, and savoring native dishes at trattorias in Nardò, the place international vacationers are a uncommon sight.
+He now spends his days in Italy visiting close by villages, sipping espresso within the morning on the many bars, and savoring native dishes at trattorias in Nardò, the place overseas vacationers are a uncommon sight.

 “Several individuals have actually told me that they’re not being rude, but trying to save me time and money” in getting issues sorted out.